Check out these videos:

 The Outreach Program has lots of opportunities that will help engage, reward and invigorate educators while you work with some of BC's best and brightest deaf and hard of hearing students.
 We can help you develop the right skills to help build a brighter future for our students.

 Attached is our ASL Database.
 We are continually monitoring how we provide you with resources and things this year will be changed sporadically over the school year as we update them.
-Your feedback is warmly welcomed and can be sent to Mari Klassen.
+Your feedback is warmly welcomed and can be sent to POPDHH Team.

 This fun video was produced by the staff of the British Columbia School for the Deaf Spring Concert that took place on May 7, 2015.